meta-llama/llama-stack-apps/README.md

 <img src="demo.png" alt="Chat App" width="600"/>

 Similar to this main app, you can also try other variants
-- `mesop app/chat_with_custom_tools.py`  to showcase how custom tools are integrated
+- `PYTHONPATH=. mesop app/chat_with_custom_tools.py`  to showcase how custom tools are integrated
-- `mesop app/chat_moderation_with_llama_guard.py`  to showcase how the app is modified to act as a chat moderator for safety
+- `PYTHONPATH=. mesop app/chat_moderation_with_llama_guard.py`  to showcase how the app is modified to act as a chat moderator for safety

 > **Tip** Keep the inference server running in the background for faster iteration cycle